omer-priel/Control/README.md

 ## In The End
 This it is was only a project for fun<br>
-That i built in the High school project
+That i built in High school.